Bánh bao bánh vạc

-Bánh bao bánh vạc (also called white rose dumplings) are a regional specialty of Vietnamese cuisine peculiar to Hội An.
+Bánh bao bánh vạc (also called white rose dumplings) are a regional specialty of Vietnamese cuisine unique to Hội An.
 The rice paper is translucent and wrapped to resemble a flower shape (the origin of the name "white rose").
-Said to be made with water from a certain well in Hội An, this dumpling is not found anywhere else.
+It is said to be made with water from a certain well in Hội An, hence this dumpling is not found anywhere else.
 The filling is prepared with a mix of shrimp, mushrooms, bean sprouts and spring onions.
-The dough is made by mixing rice flour with water and pounding the mixture in a mortar.
-The preparation of the dough is rumored to be a family secret.
-The full meal banh bao ban vac consists of seven bao style dumplings filled with shrimp paste, and three shell-shaped vac dumplings filled with shredded vegetables.
+The dough is made by mixing rice flour with water and pounding the mixture in a mortar, and its preparation of the dough is rumored to be a family secret.
+The full meal bánh bao bánh vạc consists of seven bao style dumplings filled with shrimp paste, and three shell-shaped vac dumplings filled with shredded vegetables.
 The finished dish is topped with fried shallots and served with nước mắm chấm (sweetened fish sauce flavored with sugar, chillis, garlic and lime).

 Origins

 The dish is said to have origins rooted in Chinese cuisine.
-Brought to Vietnam by the Hoa (Vietnamese of Chinese descent), the presentation of the dish is said to be unique to Hội An where it is prepared by a single Chinese-Hoianese family.
+Brought to Vietnam by the Hoa (Vietnamese of Chinese descent), the presentation of the dish is unique to Hội An where it is prepared by a single Chinese-Hoianese family.

-The name "White Rose" dates to the 1990s when it was first coined by a French tourist to describe the appearance.
+The name "White Rose" dates back to the 1990s when it was first coined by a French tourist to describe the appearance.
 It has since become the standard term used for the dish in the West.